wiktor-falek/resultat/README.md

 ```

 What happens when the request fails?
 Or the response is not in JSON format?
-It's very easy to forget that these functions might throw, unless you read the documentation or done this many times.
+It's very easy to forget that these functions might throw, unless you've read the documentation or learned the hard way.

-Now what if you're working with a 3rd party library, or your own code?
+But what if you're working with a 3rd party library, or your own code?
+Let's take a look at another example:

 ```ts
 try {